fggo/python/README.md

 # Getting Started
 ```
-# python is pre-installed in Ubuntu 16.04; Run python interpreter and check versions by typing
+# python is pre-installed in Ubuntu 16.04
+# run python interpreter and check versions
 python
 python3